karellopez/docker_workshop_template/workshop/setup.md

 2. You should have at least `20 GB` of free disk space on your computer (but we would recommend more, to be safe).
 3. If you are using Windows you must be using Windows 10/11; Windows 7 and 8 will not be sufficient for this course.
 4. Some parts of this course will make use of GitHub, so creating a GitHub account is recommended
-5. For easier communication we've created a Discord Server for this program, if you're interested install Discord and follow this link ---
+5. For easier communication, we've created a Discord Server for this program.
+If you're interested install Discord and follow this [invite link](https://discord.gg/ehN5haXS).

 If you foresee any of these being a problem please reach out to one of the instructors to see what steps you can take to ensure you are ready for the course start.